There is so much to see and do in Japan, I can understand it is difficult to know where to start planning your itinerary.

 And if you are not at all in the mood for mountains, then go to Akimoto Lake.
 It is a stunning lake, surrounded by untouched nature that is perfect for long hikes.
 Or for just sitting on the shore and enjoying the views in front of you.

-Nagoya is a pretty large city, so unfortunately you won’t have time to explore everything thoroughly.
+Nagoya is a pretty large city, so unfortunately you won’t have time to explore everything thoroughly on a 10-day itinerary.
 But you will have time to see some of the most famous parts of the city, starting with Nagoya Port.

-Head into city centre from the harbour, but first stop by Shirotori Garden.
+Head into the city centre from the harbor, but first, stop by Shirotori Garden.
 It’s on the way, and it is worth it to take a detour.
-The traditional Japanese garden is beautiful, and features a pathway among streams and ponds.
+The traditional Japanese garden is beautiful and features a pathway among streams and ponds.
 There’s also a teahouse here, so feel free to stop for a cup of tea if you like.

 From there, head to Shirakawa Park.
 The city park is known for extravagant sculptures, and it is also home to several museums.
 If you have enough time, tour the Nagoya City Science Museum.
 It houses the largest planetarium in the world, and it’s definitely a sight you won’t soon forget.

 Then, go to Nagoya TV Tower, for a quick panoramic view of the city from one of its observation decks.
-That’s an amazing way to end your journey through Japan, and a great memory to take back home with you.
+That’s an amazing way to end your Japan travel journey, and a great memory to take back home with you.

 To get back to Tokyo Station, you will want to board the Hikari Shinkansen at Nagoya Station.
 This one is included in the JR pass – in case you don’t have the pass or it expired, you can also board the Nozomi Shinkansen.
 That one is going to be faster, but also more expensive.